useblocks/sphinx-c4/README.md

    Sends e-mails to user.

-[More containers and components in the pictures below exist, but are not written down for this example (I'm lazy, sorry :) )]
+// More containers and components exist in the pictures below, but are not written
+// down for this example.
+I'm lazy, sorry :)

 ```